Wixeria/GPT-3.5/README.md

 # 🎩 | Star
 - If you like project, don't forget to star it. ❤️

+#  | ChatGPT API
+- Visit the [link](https://platform.openai.com) and log in to your account.
+Then, on the left side, click on API Keys to create your API key!

 # ⚠ | Warning
 - It is strictly prohibited to copy, share, or claim ownership of this project elsewhere.
 It is protected under the `MIT` license.